 How to Budget for Your First Apartment (Checklist and Tips)

-If you are a first-time renter, knowing how to budget for your first apartment is crucial.
-Following our first apartment budgeting checklist below will help you stay on top of your finances.
+If you are a first-time renter, knowing how to budget for an apartment is crucial.
+Prepare by following our first apartment budget checklist to help you stay on top of your finances.

 1. Moving Expenses

-Moving is a one-time expense, but an important one to budget for.
+Moving is a one-time expense, but it’s still an essential part of your apartment budget.
 If you plan to move cross-country, you will likely need to invest in professional movers.
 You can also use movers locally, but even if you choose not to, you’ll probably still need to buy boxes and packing materials.

-On average, it costs anywhere from $401-$732 to hire movers for a one-bedroom apartment.
-For a four-bedroom home, it costs an anywhere from $1,230-$4,950.
-These rates are determined by the amount of hours of labor it takes to complete the move.
-For long-distance moves, it costs anywhere between $920 - $17,800 depending on the distance of the moves and how much stuff you’re moving.
+On average, it costs anywhere from $350 to $1,500 to hire movers for a one-bedroom apartment.
+For a four-bedroom home, it costs anywhere from $1,000 to $2,000.
+These rates are determined by the number of hours of labor it takes to complete the move.
+For long-distance moves, it costs anywhere between $900 to $6,000, depending on the distance of the move and how much stuff you’re moving.
 And don’t forget to tip your movers!

 For a breakdown of expected costs for moving, check out our moving cost guide here.